Hamburger SV: Rivals and affinities

-Besides, after two major conflicts between the two fan groups the relationship with Holstein Kiel has been considered as difficult for a short time now.

 HSV have an affinity with Scottish club Rangers.
-HSV fans unfurl their club logo at Rangers' away European matches.
-The link between Rangers and Hamburg dates back to 1977 when the Hamburg Rangers Supporters' Club was set up by HSV fans who had visited Rangers matches before and were thrilled by the atmosphere at Ibrox.
-The links were further strengthened when Rangers signed Jörg Albertz from Hamburg.
-In the derby against St. Pauli in the season 2018–19 about 200–300 fans of the Scottish club traveled to Hamburg to support HSV.
-The friendship between Celtic and Hamburg's rivals FC St. Pauli has no influence on this friendship, however.
-Nevertheless, the HSV fans sent a provocation towards Celtic, when they clashed in the Europa League in 2009.
-They showed a Union Jack, bearing the words "No Surrender", as a big choreography in the stadium.
+The link dates back to 1977, when Scots were moving to the German port in search of work and the Hamburg Rangers Supporters' Club was set up by HSV fans who had visited Rangers matches before and were thrilled by the atmosphere at Ibrox.
+The connections were further strengthened when Rangers signed Jörg Albertz from Hamburg in the 1990s, and was formalised in February 2021 with the establishment of an official club partnership.
+Conversely, St. Pauli has a long-standing friendship with Rangers' city rivals, Celtic, due to both the HSV-Rangers connections and the shared left-wing politics of Celtic and St. Pauli fans.
+When they played each other in the Europa League in 2009, HSV fans provoked Celtic (whose fanbase have historically been sympathetic to Irish republicanism) with a controversial tifo of a Union Jack bearing the words "No Surrender", a popular Ulster loyalist slogan which originated from the Northern Irish ethnoreligious conflict known as the Troubles.

 HSV have a friendship bond with Hannover 96 due to both being known by the abbreviation "HSV".
-Their meetings involve the visitors' club song to be played, and fans chanting HSV from each end of the stadium.
+Their meetings involve the visitors' club song being played, and fans chanting "HSV" from each end of the stadium.

-Furthermore, Hamburger SV has a friendship bond with Arminia Bielefeld – both teams share the same colors, resulting in the popular fan chant "Schwarz, weiß, blau – Arminia und der HSV" ("Black, white, blue – Arminia and the HSV").
+Furthermore, Hamburger SV has a friendship bond with Arminia Bielefeld – both teams share the same colours, resulting in the popular fan chant "Schwarz, weiß, blau – Arminia und der HSV" ("Black, white, blue – Arminia and the HSV").
 Especially in the 1990s, multiple players transferred between the two clubs.

-As Hannover and Bielefeld fans have affinities as well, all three clubs are sometimes called the Nordallianz (Northern Alliance) despite the fact that the city of Bielefeld is not technically located in Northern Germany.

 In addition, some fan groups maintain good contacts with the fourth division team VfB Lübeck, whose fans also have an aversion to St. Pauli and Holstein Kiel.
 In 2013, HSV helped the club, which was threatened by insolvency, with a free friendly match, in which the team competed with several national players to attract as many spectators as possible and left the entire earnings for VfB Lübeck.